Novpic/finance_basic_app_flutter/README.md

 # finance_basic_app_flutter

-This is a project I've work for a cuple days, it consist of a personal finance managment app.
+This is a project I've work for a couple days, it consist of a personal finance managment app.

 ## Getting Started